The rhythm of the liturgical seasons

 Prayer and Almsgiving are also traditional Lenten practices.
 While there are no “rules” for these, the Church encourages all people to spend additional time in private and public prayer as part of their preparation for Easter.
 Acts of charity (almsgiving) also help us express the self-sacrifice of Lent by our generosity to the less fortunate.

 The Way of the Cross follows Jesus on his way to Calvary.
-Join us at 7 p.m. on Wednesdays of Lent following our 6:30 p.m.
-Mass (no Stations March 8 due to Evening of Reconciliation).
 We pray the stations remembering the passion and death of Jesus at each of 14 stops along the route.
-Exposition of the Blessed Sacrament will follow for Adoration.
+Join us at 5:30 p.m. on Thursdays of Lent for Stations of the Cross, Soup Supper at 6 p.m. followed by OCIA talks.
+All are welcome.

 This is the last two weeks of Lent, from Passion Sunday (the 5th Sunday of Lent) to the day before Palm Sunday.
 The second week of Passiontide is called "Holy Week."
 The last three days of Holy Week -- i.e., Maundy Thursday, Good Friday, and Holy Saturday -- are called the Sacred Triduum.